ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C12_Errors_as_Values.md

 1. A standardized way to correct problems so that an operation can recover and retry.
 2. There's only one way to report errors.
 3. Errors cannot be ignored—they flow upward until caught or displayed on the console with program termination.
-4. Errors can be handled close to the origin, or generalized by catching them "further out" so that multiple error sources can be managed with a single handler.
+4. Errors can be handled close to the origin or generalized by catching them "further out" so that multiple error sources can be managed with a single handler.
 5. Exception hierarchies allow more general exception handlers to handle multiple exception subtypes.